0x0-nyan/Bluetooth-Dewise/README.md

 These payloads will not be executed without command line option */DESTRUCTIVE*.
 Those destroy data and operating system, which in result make your computer unusable.

-- Process Protection
+- Process Protection (except for XP)
-- MBR Writer
+- MBR Overwrite
+- Disable some Windows features
-- Registry Writer
+- Invoke BSOD
-- Blue Screen Of Death
-- RMDIR (Auxiliary Payload)
-- Force Shutdown (Auxiliary payload)
+- RMDIR / Force Shutdown (will be executed if you fix MBR, except for XP)

-# Backdoor Mode

-By adding /b option in command line, the program will not show main window at startup.
+## Command Line Arguments
+- /DESTRUCTIVE : Run this program in destructive mode (Case Sensitive).
-There is a point to trigger the main window in somewhere.
+- /B : Run this program in backdoor mode.
+There is a point to trigger the main window in left down corner on the screen.

+## Easter Eggs
+- Fake Bluetooth Audio / MP3 Player / Fake FM Radio / Fake AUX In (Can be switched by clicking mode button above the LED)
+- MP3 Player is real.
+If you put some MP3 files into your Music directory, you can play it in music play mode instead of bulit-in Bytebeats.
+- Pressing ALT + F4 in DESTRUCTIVE mode the program will invoke BSOD with rare code

+## Credit:
+- MBR is generated by https://github.com/Mist0090/PngMBR-Builder

+## Coded in:
+- C++ with MSVS
+- Took around 8 days